push-eax/fsu-csclub-site/README.md

 - windowing model
 - two-layer stacking
 - start-like menu (Kickoff may be a better parallel, but no search)
-- taskbar with single-function buttons (raise that window)
+- taskbar with window buttons which can raise, minimize, and restore
 - window move opacity
-- window resize
+- window resize with opacity
-- basic animations (in some paces)
+- minimize/restore animations, menu animations

 While this is not a complete feature set, it is most of the superficial ones which are easy to spot.
 Being as lightweight as it is, it executes very fast, even on older hardware.